Ways to Donate

 Diocesan Annual Collection

-A special collection to benefit St. Anthony School Programs and DePaul School for Hearing and Speech will be taken the weekend of January 14-15, 2017 at all masses at each Parish throughout the Diocese of Pittsburgh.
+A special collection to benefit St. Anthony School Programs and DePaul School for Hearing and Speech is typically taken the third weekend of January at all masses at each Parish throughout the Diocese of Pittsburgh.

 St. Anthony School Programs provides Catholic special education to children with Down Syndrome, Autism Spectrum Disorder and other Intellectual Disabilities in six elementary/intermediate classrooms, three secondary classrooms and one college-age program located on the campuses of Duquesne University.